giuseppepaul-axiell/gallery-challenge/README.md

 ## Libraries and frameworks

-As previously mentioned, we'd love you to use React as that is our FE framework of choice at Axiell, however we're happy for you to use another framework or vanilla JS should you wish.
+As previously mentioned, React is our FE framework of choice at Axiell so if you have React experience then show us your stuff! **If not then that's okay too, we're happy to teach you!
+Just use whatever you're comfortable with**.

 Feel free to use [Create React App](https://github.com/facebook/create-react-app), [Bootstrap](https://getbootstrap.com) and any other packages / libraries / tools that you like.

 ## Delivery

 It should be possible to deliver the project as a static site / bundle, so you could zip it up and send it to us but it'd be nice to see your project hosted.
-Something like [Github Pages](https://pages.github.com/) would be great!

 ## Assessment